slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 of myths that aim to represent frustrations arising from stupidity and impotence rather than from the institution of marriage itself.
-Perhaps the most common of these myths, at least among men, is that the relationship between husband and wife is almost sexless, if not completely.
+Perhaps the most common of these myths, at least among men, is that the relationship between husband and girlfriend is almost sexless, if not completely.
 That there are sexless relations I do not doubt, but this is not unique to marriage.
 And though it is true that, for some couples, the frequency of their sexual interactions decreases after an initial period of intense activity, it is absurd to think, if the couple is